MT-Nicholas/dataeng-zoomcamp/notes/1_intro.md

 ## Port mapping and networks in Docker

 If you're having issues with Docker and networking (especially if you already have Postgres running locally in your host computer), a [videoguide is also available](https://www.youtube.com/watch?v=tOr4hTsHOzU).

+The video also explains network, architecture, and port mappings.

 _[Back to the top](#table-of-contents)_